Estimated read time: 4 minutes, 39 seconds

 There are hundreds of ways to measure your success.
 Don’t get too caught up in trying to dissect all the statistics.
 Many successful software companies find it is best to select a small group of metrics and give them intense focus.

 One of the best metrics to use as an indicator of growth is the churn rate or the percentage of customers who leave every month.
 Reducing churn is essential for building a solid customer base.
-This is why many SaaS providers select a subscription platform that accepts multiple payment types and offers recurring billing.
+This is why many SaaS providers select a subscription management platform that accepts multiple payment types and offers recurring billing.
 These features help combat churn by removing potential opportunities for customers to abandon your service.

 You can also measure your average revenue per customer and determine the lifetime value (LTV) of a customer.
 The LTV might seem hard to determine, but it’s really just a combination of your average revenue per customer and your churn rate.
 Software companies calculate LTV by taking the average subscription length and multiplying it by the average monthly revenue per customer.
 So if your average subscription length is 12 months and your average monthly revenue per customer is $60, you’re looking at an LTV of $720.